Los Angeles Commercial Truck Accident Attorneys

 What Is A “Commercial Truck Accident”?

 A commercial truck accident refers to any traffic incident involving a large vehicle used for commercial purposes, such as a semi-truck, delivery truck, or cargo van.
-These truck incidents can range from minor crashes to severe, life-threatening collisions.
+These can range from minor crashes to severe, life-threatening collisions.

 In Los Angeles, commercial truck accidents are particularly prevalent on major highways and busy streets.
 The 405 and 101 Freeway Interchange and key routes like the I-5 often experience high traffic volumes.
 Additionally, streets in downtown LA are frequently congested with numerous commercial trucks.
 This increased traffic raises the likelihood of accidents.